 The most common reactions associated with 5-nitroimidazoles (primarily metronidazole) are immediate, type I IgE-mediated hypersensitivity reactions, occurring within 1-2 hours of drug exposure.
 This includes urticaria and hives with potential life-threatening manifestations such as angioedema, bronchospasm, and anaphylaxis.
-106 Type II and IV hypersensitivity reactions have also been described, although less commonly.
-107-110 The prevalence of metronidazole hypersensitivity has been found to be approximately 0.15% in a study of 2,375,424 Kaiser Permanente health plan members (a representative sample of 1% of the US population).
-111 line of treatment.12 Oral^{107, 113} and intravenous114 protocols for desensitization have been published, primarily involving metronidazole.
-Intensive monitoring is required during the desensitization process due to the need for frequent drug administration and close monitoring for reactions; thus, it should typically be performed in the inpatient setting.112 After completion of a desensitization protocol, patients are able to safely take oral metronidazole for 4-5 half-lives of the drug (half-life = 7-8 hours), approximately two days.111 If the drug is not continued at regular intervals after successful completion of the desensitization protocol, it will need to be restarted from the beginning to avoid breakthrough of a type I hypersensitivity reaction.111
+Type II and IV hypersensitivity reactions have also been described, although less commonly.107-110 The prevalence of metronidazole hypersensitivity has been found to be approximately 0.15% in a study of 2,375,424 Kaiser Permanente health plan members (a representative sample of 1% of the US population).

+Although uncommon, treatment for T. vaginalis-infected patients with a history of 5-nitroimidazole hypersensitivity is challenging.
+If a prior IgE-mediated hypersensitivity reaction has been confirmed based on patient history and/or graded oral challenge (drug provocation test), desensitization to the 5-nitroimidazole performed by an allergist is the first line of treatment.
+Oral and intravenous protocols for desensitization have been published, primarily involving metronidazole.
+Intensive monitoring is required during the desensitization process due to the need for frequent drug administration and close monitoring for reactions; thus, it should typically be performed in the inpatient setting.
+After completion of a desensitization protocol, patients are able to safely take oral metronidazole for 4-5 half-lives of the drug (half-life = 7-8 hours), approximately two days.
+If the drug is not continued at regular intervals after successful completion of the desensitization protocol, it will need to be restarted from the beginning to avoid breakthrough of a type I hypersensitivity reaction.